Michael Mosoeu Moerane: Publications

 Very little of Moerane's music was published during his lifetime, not even the symphonic poem, which he tried (but failed) to get published.
-Lovedale Mission Press published two songs in tonic solfa in 1938: Liphala (Whistles) and Nobody Knows the Trouble I've Seen.
-SAMRO published Barali ba Jerusalema in 1998, and a version of Della in 2008.
+Lovedale Mission Press published two songs in Tonic sol-fa in 1938: "Liphala" (Whistles) and "Nobody Knows the Trouble I've Seen".
+SAMRO published "Barali ba Jerusalema" in 1998, and a version of "Della" in 2008.
 The African Composers Edition publication online presents each work separately as well as all 51 works in four volumes.